 - Declarations relate to premises where an activity is carried out and not to a company as a whole.

 - If a non-EU company owns several manufacturing plants, then the declaration will need to cover each of these specifically.
 However, the same representative can cover each set of premises.

 For feed additives, compound feeds and premixtures not consisting of or not containing coccidiostats, histomonostats and growth promoters you should complete the model declaration and email to firstname.lastname@example.org

 For feed additives, compound feeds and premixtures that contain coccidiostats, histomonostats and growth promoters, feed businesses should contact the Veterinary Medicines Directorate (VMD) who will provide you with their model declaration form.

 If the declaration is accepted, the FSA or VMD will provide the declarant with an acknowledgement confirming that the declaration has been accepted.
 This will include a unique identifying number for the third country establishment for which the declaration has been accepted to use on documentation.

 The name of the representative and details of the non-EU establishment are placed on list of registered and approved representatives and third country establishments, which is updated regularly.

 Conditions for Non-EU establishments

-These are the conditions that relate to those set out in the annexes of Directive 95/69/EC, which apply to EU establishments.
-These are similar to the requirements of EC Regulation 183/2005 and relate mainly to standards of equipment, storage facilities, personnel and record keeping.
+These are the conditions that relate to those set out in retained EU law and relate mainly to standards of equipment, storage facilities, personnel and record keeping.